TheBenjameister/battles-script-generator/README.md

 As we see there is an empty directory called shortcodeToken that we will come back to later.

 ### Step 2

-Run the code in terminal or in a python editor.
-Eventually I will improve the programme to run alone, but right now it hasn't been compiled and it outputs data to the terminal.
-You should be greeted with this :
+Running the exe file provided, you should be greeted with this :
 ![image](https://github.com/TheBenjameister/battles-script-generator/assets/82944215/c42ac776-2064-4ff4-a8e5-8b12fdc98ef9)
 Here you can see a multitude of fields that we will be filling in for your encounter.
 Lets set one up together!